AhmedDjalab/flixflex/README.md

 ## _A movies and series site_

-Flix Flex is a website, for getting latest movies and series , with details and trailers , powerd by TMDB API , and React .
+Flix Flex is a website, for getting latest movies and series , with details and trailers , powered by TMDB API , and React .

 [Demo Link](https://flixflex.djaalabahmed.com/)

 ## Features

 - Authorization with firebase hooks
-- powored with TMDB API
+- powered with TMDB API
 - React + Typescript
 - React Query
+- Tailwind CSS

 ## Available Scripts